AutodeskGames/stingray-docs/source/stingray_help/deploying/platform_support.md

 >**Note:** The Oculus Remote and Oculus Touch Controller are also supported.

+>**Note:** Stingray also supports Google Cardboard for iOS and Android, and Google Daydream and Daydream controller for Android.

 ## Platform libraries

 Stingray is built with the following set of libraries for its target platforms.
 You may need this information for compatibility.